-As you can see in the hierarchy above, you need to work your way up.
-By reading this page, you have stepped into the first rank of a "Visitor".
-To make your way to the top, you’re required to follow a very simple rule: contribute to the project and prove your skills and long term commitment.
-In short, what this all means is that we are seeking skilled people who don't require someone else to tell them what to do.
+As you can see in the community structure above, running practices are determined by level of commitment.
+In other words, members of the community are typically classified in accordance with how much time and commitment they dedicate towards project development.
+What this means is that ideally we are seeking skilled people who don't require someone else to tell them what to do.
 You know best what you're good at.
 Find an apertus° project that suits you - or create your own apertus° subproject - and then don't stop contributing until it’s awesome.

 Benefits of joining the team

 With the development of the Axiom camera, apertus° is currently transitioning from a community-only project to a community-and-company project.
 This means that a certain interest in long-term commercial success of the Axiom is added to the mix.
-As a result we will hopefully (after a successful crowd-funding campaign) be able to pay a certain amount to developers/contributors and grow that amount in the future.
+Nevertheless this is a non-profit organisation and some commercial success is important because continued research and development needs to be funded.
+In the future we'd like to be able to pay a certain amount to developers/contributors.
 It is most likely that we’ll choose people who we have worked together well with in the past.
 At this point however, it is important for us to stress that we cannot guarantee or promise anything.
-There are other benefits to becoming involved with our project, and these can range from mastering new skills and gaining knowledge, to meeting new people and making life-long friends.
+There are other benefits to becoming involved with the project, and these can range from mastering new skills and gaining knowledge, to meeting new people and making life-long friends.

 Example areas we need help in

 |Electronics Engineer||Help us design the cameras PCBs, deal with high frequency circuits, power supply, heat dispersion, embedded systems and FPGAs|

 |Software Developer||Work on Open Cine.
 This is a RAW processing tool in early development.|

 Depending on your background, you might be interested in reading / viewing some of the following material / links in order to “grasp” our project’s open source philosophy:The Cathedral and the Bazaar